AliceO2Group/analysis-framework/docs/datamodel/README.md

 And similar for the columns:

-- D: dynamic column
+- D: dynamic column, calculated when the column is requested, not cached and therefore to be avoided in loops
-- E: expression column
+- E: expression column, calculated when the table is requested, only once, and therefore can be used in loops
 - GI: global index
 - I: index column
 - else: normal column